cycosoft/Eyas/README.md

 - 📦 Package your app as a shareable file for Windows (MacOS support planned)
 - 🔗 Simulate running your app from any domain
 - 📏 Supports custom screen size testing (mobile, tablet, desktop)
-- 🕜 Custom build expiration between 1 hour and 30 days
+- 🕜 Custom test expiration between 1 hour and 30 days

 ## About